Haspamelodica/Charon-CI/README.md

 When used with the recommended pipeline, the `test` goal of a POM file in the tests repository will be invoked with the `studentcodeseparator` system property set correctly for communicating with the student side.

-It uses Docker containers built by https://github.com/Haspamelodica/studentcodeseparator-for-ci-images.
+It uses Docker images built by https://github.com/Haspamelodica/studentcodeseparator-for-ci-images.

 ## Requirements